salmanshaikh-dev/CSS-Challenges/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow

 ### What I learned

- i learned - how to implement your knowledge about all the HTML and CSS together. by creating this project i learned how the real-wordl website is build and how to approach to succesfully create as well as deploy it on the web.
+ - In this Repository - I learned how to create components and layouts from popular applications like GitHub, CodePen, and Instagram.
+I'm also building loading animations, progress bars, flashcards, and more using pure CSS!

 ## Author